Avenues-Robotics/FTC-Logger/README.md

 - Serves a web UI at `/logger` for plotting and inspecting runs

 ## How to use in an OpMode
-1) Create a `LogWriter` and log numeric fields each loop.
+1) Create a `LogWriter` object.
-2) Pick a time unit (seconds, milliseconds, or nanoseconds) and stick to it.
+2) Use ElapsedTime() to track time (use seconds, milliseconds, or nanoseconds).
-3) Close the logger when finished.
+3) Write log lines once per loop with a simple call: `logger.logMilliseconds(t, "armEncoder", pos, "armPower", armPower);`

 ### Example OpMode
 This assumes you have a motor and encoder plugged into your Robot Controller and named `armMotor` in your configuration.